matthiaszimmermann/golem-python/src/sdk/README.md

     Count matching entities for specified query and block_number.
     For block number None (default) the latest block number available to the client connection is used.
     Only block_numbers covering the last n minutes are supported.
+    Raises InvalidInputError for invalid arguments.
     """

+def select(
+    self,
+    query: str,
+    fields: Optional[List[EntityField]] = None,
+    sort: Optional[List[SortSpec]] = None,
+    pagination: Optional[Pagination] = None,
+    block_number: Optional[int] = None
+) -> SelectResult:
+    """
+    Fetch entities by annotation fields and metadata elements like $entity_key, $owner, etc.
+    Optionally specify which entity fields to retrieve.
+    The default populates all available fields.
+    Available fields are "data", "annotations", and "metadata".
+    Optionally specify sort criteria.
+    The default sorts accorting to ascending entity keys.
+    For block number None (default) the latest block number available to the client connection is used.
+    Only block_numbers covering the last n minutes are supported.
+    Raises InvalidInputError for invalid arguments.
+    """
 ```

+## AI Generated Hypothetical Feedback to Golem DB and its API

+### Simplicity-Focused Mid-Senior Web3 Dev

+### Seasoned Web3 Dev

+Golem DB’s design is refreshingly clear and well-structured, especially compared to many onchain data solutions I’ve worked with.
+The dual-role model (owner/operator) and explicit permissioning are a big plus for real-world use cases—this is much more flexible than the typical single-owner NFT or registry pattern.
+The API’s type safety and explicit error handling are also welcome; it’s obvious that developer experience was a priority.

+That said, my main concern is the cost and practicality of storing rich entity data and metadata onchain.
+The model supports binary data, annotations, and extensive metadata, but on most EVM chains, storing even a few kilobytes per entity is prohibitively expensive.
+I’d want to see clear guidance or patterns for offchain storage (e.g., IPFS, Arweave) with onchain anchoring, or at least a way to store only hashes or references onchain.
+The offchain verification section is a good start, but I’d like to see more concrete examples of hybrid storage patterns and how to keep onchain costs low.

+Overall, Golem DB’s API is a big step up in terms of clarity and permissioning, but for production use, I’d want to see best practices for minimizing onchain storage, handling large data, and integrating with offchain storage networks.
+If those are addressed, this could be a very compelling foundation for complex, multi-party web3 applications.

+### Sceptical Expert Web3 Dev

+Feedback from a Skeptical Senior Web3 Developer
+As someone who’s built and audited complex NFT protocols, DAOs, and real-world asset tokenization systems, I’m not immediately convinced that Golem DB offers something fundamentally new.
+Most of what I see—role-based permissions, entity metadata, offchain verification—can be (and often is) implemented with custom smart contracts, and the cost/complexity of onchain storage remains a major concern.
+I’m wary of introducing another abstraction layer unless it demonstrably reduces friction, cost, or risk compared to established patterns.

+I’d also want to know:

+How does Golem DB handle upgrades, migrations, and schema evolution?
+What’s the story for composability with existing DeFi/NFT standards?
+Is there a proven path for integrating with offchain storage and oracles, or is this just another “store everything onchain” system?
+How does it perform under high load, and what are the gas implications for batch operations or large entities?

+**Arguments & Changes to Convince the Skeptical Expert**
+1. Hybrid Storage Patterns Out-of-the-Box
+    - Show that Golem DB natively supports storing only hashes or CIDs onchain, with seamless hooks for IPFS, Arweave, or other decentralized storage.
+    - Provide code samples and reference integrations for hybrid onchain/offchain data flows.
+1. Composable, Modular Design
+    - Demonstrate how Golem DB entities can be wrapped or extended to comply with ERC-721, ERC-1155, or other standards, enabling easy integration with existing NFT/DeFi infrastructure.
+    - Offer adapters or plugins for common protocols (e.g., OpenSea, Zora, DAO frameworks).
+1. Schema Evolution & Upgradability
+    - Document how entity schemas can evolve over time without breaking existing data or requiring contract redeployment.
+    - Provide migration tools or patterns for real-world upgrades.
+1. Gas & Performance Benchmarks
+    - Publish benchmarks comparing Golem DB operations (create, update, batch, query) to hand-rolled Solidity patterns, highlighting any gas savings or trade-offs.
+    - Show how batch operations and partial data retrieval can reduce costs in practice.
+1. Security & Auditability
+    - Highlight how Golem DB’s signature and versioning model simplifies offchain audit trails, dispute resolution, and regulatory compliance compared to ad hoc solutions.
+1. Real-World Case Studies
+    - Share success stories or reference implementations where Golem DB enabled features or efficiencies that would have been painful or impossible with standard contract patterns.
+1. Open, Extensible API
+    - Emphasize that Golem DB is not a black box: developers can extend, audit, and customize every layer, and are not locked into a proprietary stack.

+**Summary**

+To win over skeptical, experienced web3 devs, Golem DB should focus on composability, hybrid storage, upgradability, and real-world cost/performance evidence—plus clear documentation and open extensibility.
+Show, don’t just tell, how it solves pain points that even the best custom contracts struggle with.